Debian/apt/README.md

 ### Unit tests

-These tests are gtest-dev based, reside in `./test/libapt` and can be run with `make test`.
+These tests are gtest-dev based, executed by ctest, reside in `./test/libapt` and can be run with `make test`.
 They are executed at package build-time, but not by `make`.
+CTest by default does not show the output of tests, even if they failed, so to see more details you can also run them with `ctest --verbose`.

 Debugging
 ---------